-Developmental Mathematics courses offer a review of mathematics skills.
-Developmental Mathematics 093 satisfies prerequisites for Mathematics 101, 104, 111, and 115.
-Developmental Mathematics 091 satisfies prerequisites for Mathematics 130, 139, and 195.
+Developmental Mathematics courses offer a review of mathematical skills.
+Developmental Mathematics 093 satisfies prerequisites for Mathematics 101, 111, 115, 116, and 117.
+Developmental Mathematics 091 satisfies prerequisites for Mathematics 130 and 195.

-(DM),060 Basic Mathematics I (1)
+(DM) 060 Basic Mathematics I (1)

 This course is designed to give an understanding of fundamental operations.
 Selected topics include whole numbers, decimals, and ratio and proportions.
 (I Lec.)